raveup/raveup.github.io/_posts/2020-04-20-english-subtitles.md

 outdate: Distributed by Rave Up
 ---

 Released in 1981 on Glass Records.
-YES... not a reissue, but original stock copy (including insert) recently found from band members.
+YES... not a reissue, but an original stock copy (including insert) recently discovered by band members.

 Both sides are pretty great and fairly polished sound, a doomy slice of malevolent goth-rock, full of foreboding and self-loathing; Karl Burns from The Fall plays drums on the track, but not many other details survive...